Roydl/Crypto/README.md

 | Name | Algorithm |
 | ---- | ---- |
 | AES | Rijndael `128` bit block size; optional: `128`, `192` or `256` bit key size, `cipher` and `padding` modes |

+---

+## Would you like to help?

+- [Star this Project](https://github.com/Roydl/Crypto/stargazers) :star: and show me that this project interests you :hugs:
+- [Open an Issue](https://github.com/Roydl/Crypto/issues/new) :coffee: to give me your feedback and tell me your ideas and wishes for the future :sunglasses:
+- [Open a Ticket](https://support.si13n7.de/) :mailbox: if you don't have a GitHub account, you can contact me directly on my website :wink:
+- [Donate by PayPal](http://donate.si13n7.com/) :money_with_wings: to buy me some cookies :cookie: